 Winter is actually the perfect time to do some pre-baby prepping because we spend a lot of time indoors anyway.
 A super important to-do during pregnancy is to take a quality Prenatal Class (and it’s even better if we can do it from the comfort of our warm maternity jammies.)
 Feeling informed about what’s going to happen when you go into labor takes SO much fear out of what’s about to go down.

 “What do I do if my water breaks?,”

 will give you confidence going into the exciting experience just around the corner.

-I highly recommend this amazing class by my girl, Hilary, at Pulling Curls.
+I highly recommend this awesome Prenatal Class by my girl, Hilary, at Pulling Curls.
 She’s a real life Labor and Delivery Nurse and she explains some must-know info in a really cool way.
 My husband and I had to spend an entire Saturday at a hospital class in my 3rd trimester with our first baby.
 Ugh.
 BORING.

 But Hilary’s class is interesting, helpful, and sooo much more convenient.
-Curl up with your man by the fireplace and start preparing for that unforgettable day ahead.
+It’s also a couples class, so curl up with your man by the fireplace and start preparing for that unforgettable day ahead.
 You’ll be so glad you did.
 Promise.
 Use my code OY10 for 10% off when you enroll in her class here.
-She also has a basic free class that you can start with if you want to take things slow.

 Pregnant in Winter